 West Australians are reminded to take care when renovating houses built prior to 1988, as it is likely that such houses contain asbestos materials.

 It is important that you know about the potential health risks of asbestos and the safety precautions required before renovating a house that may contain asbestos.

 Removing asbestos safely can be a complicated process.
 For this reason it is best carried out by licensed professionals who have completed relevant training.

-If you consider removing small amounts of asbestos yourself, take the time to read the health advice outlined below.
+If you consider removing small amounts of asbestos yourself, take the time to read the health advice outlined in the kNOW link below.